rawcreative/fpp/www/readme.md

 The v2 build uses modern front-end development build tools and dependency managers to streamline the development workflow.
 The current tooling used is:

- - Gulp for CSS and JS compilation, linting and building
+ - Gulp for CSS and JS compilation, linting and building [Gulp Website](http://gulpjs.com)
- - Sass for CSS preprocessing
+ - Sass for CSS preprocessing [Sass Website](http://sass-lang.com)
- - Bower for front-end package management
+ - Bower for front-end package management [Bower Website](http://bower.io)

 Since all of the production ready files are built using these tools, you will need to have them installed on your system to properly compile and build the project.
 The minimum requirement for this is having Node installed on your machine.
 Once you have node installed, installing the build tools is simple: